 3.2.
 OneClick Methodology

 The methodology implemented in this study facilitates a comprehensive life cycle assessment for the construction materials in the industrial building.
 The flowchart below outlines the steps involved prior to generating the OneClick model, as illustrated in Figure 1.
 The process begun by defining the project scope, including site location, area, number of floors, and their heights.
 This building was classified as an industrial building since it compromised the construction of plastic production plant.
 The building's land area was approximately 13,600 m², with the structure itself covering 8,760 m² for each ground and first floor, 3,137 m2 for basement, and 2,189 m2 for mezzanine.
 The building comprised four levels: a basement, a ground floor, a mezzanine, and a first floor with different floor heights 5m, 7.25m, 3.7m and 5.65m respectively.
-The structural elements included isolated footings, tie beams, structural walls for the basement, elevators and stairs, structural columns, structural beams, and floors with slabs and drop panels. data coordination and enabled the generation of the BOQ for the required materials.
+The structural elements included isolated footings, tie beams, structural walls for the basement, elevators and stairs, structural columns, structural beams, and floors with slabs and drop panels.

+Based on this, 2D AutoCAD for both architectural and structural plans were created.
+These plans were then converted into a 3D Revit model, which facilitated data coordination and enabled the generation of the BOQ for the required materials.
 The BOQ provided detailed material quantities, which were used in the OneClick LCA tool to assess the environmental impacts of construction materials.